jpayne-procella/Paw-AkamaiOpenEdgeGridAuthorization/README.md

 # Paw-AkamaiOpenEdgeGridAuthorization
-A Paw extension that creates the authorization for Akamai Open EdgeGrid API requests.
+A Paw extension that creates the authorization header for Akamai Open EdgeGrid API requests.